zainabch123/auth-challenge/README.md

 Take a little bit of time to familiarise yourself with the project structure - this exercise has both a front-end React app (`src/client/`) *and* a back-end express API (`src/server/`) in it.

+**Note:** Since you are using the freedom branch, all we've done is add the require dependencies and place (almost) empty index files into the src/ sub-directories.
+Everything else is up to you.

 1. Fork this repository and clone the fork.
     1. If you want to use the more challenging `freedom` branch, remember to UNCHECK the checkbox for "Copy the `main` branch only"